 Medical Record Privacy

-As of April 14, 2003 "health plans, hospitals, doctors and other health care providers around the country must comply with new federal privacy regulations," according to Secretary Tommy Thompson of the Department of Health and Human Services (HHS).
+About 13 years ago, as of April 14, 2003 "health plans, hospitals, doctors and other health care providers around the country must comply with new federal privacy regulations," according to Secretary Tommy Thompson of the Department of Health and Human Services (HHS).
 Billions of dollars are being spent to bring public and private sector records into compliance.
-The following is the department's description, stated in April, 2003: "These new federal health privacy regulations set a national floor of privacy protections that will reassure patients that their medical records are kept confidential.
+The following is the department's description,which stated in April, 2003: "These new federal health privacy regulations set a national floor of privacy protections that will reassure patients that their medical records are kept confidential.
 The rules will help to ensure appropriate privacy safeguards are in place as we harness information technologies to improve the quality of care provided to patients.
-Consumers will benefit from these new limits on the way their personal medical records may be used or disclosed by those entrusted with this sensitive information.
+Consumers will benefit from these new limits on the way their personal medical records may be used or disclosed by those entrusted with this sensitive information."

 The new protections give patients greater access to their own medical records and more control over how their personal information is used by their health plans and health care providers.
 Consumers will get a notice explaining how their health plans, doctors, pharmacies and other health care providers use, disclose and protect their personal information.
 In addition, consumers will have the ability to see and copy their health records and to request corrections of any errors included in their records.
 Consumers may file complaints about privacy issues with their health plans or providers or with our Office for Civil Rights."